ppernot/ErrView/docs/index.md

 `Errview` provides a GUI to analyze error datasets and perform computational chemistry methods benchmarking and ranking.

+It is mostly based on the papers by P. Pernot and A. Savin [1-4], where a complete description of the methods and further links to the literature are provided.

 The entry page provides a short help and a set of links to various pages, including this one.